Felix-Paetsch/MartinDemoProject/dev/notes/notes.md

 Result <-> Result Promise
 Assert it is something / How do we deal with that we now always have error return type?
 ... just effect...

--   Move message chains to protocol, as we need them also for ...

-Snake/Camel Casing

-Built in JSON schema serializer in effect ts

-// Effect.try
-// Deeffect

 Effect.ts